Admiralty Research Laboratory: History 1921 - 1944

 Original main entrance to ARL in Queens Road viewed from the north-west.

 According to A.B.
-Wood it was primarily used by visitors, staff used a rear
+Wood it was primarily used by visitors,

 entrance accessible from within the National Physical Laboratory (NPL) site.